 Opened in 2010 by former staff of the legendary Okrugljak, Carpaccio delivers stylish Italian-themed dining in a wonderfully convenient bang-in-the centre location.
 For starters, there's a generous list of carpaccios, with marinated Adriatic fish or salmon among the most succulent choices.
 There are plenty of vegetarian options among the risottos and pastas, and substantial steaks and veal cutlets among the meaty mains.
 Leave room for dessert: the house semifreddo and tiramisu are difficult to choose between.
 Chic black furnishings, reproduction Art Nouveau posters, and a soundtrack of Italian pop provide the backdrop.
 There is a lengthy list of quality Croatian and Italian wines, a reasonable number of which are available by the glass.

-Opened towards the end of 2015, Bistro 75 is still finding its way in Zagreb’s ever busier bistro/snack scene.
-A prime location helps, in the heart of the city’s bar quarter and not two minutes’ walk from the main square.
+Editor's note: Bistro 75 is closed with plans to reopen on the same location.
 At Bistro 75, food is at its best at lunchtimes, when locals tuck into the signature pulled-pork sandwiches, complemented by fat chips drizzled with zingy barbecue sauce.
 If this sounds like a diet-busting recipe for a sleepy afternoon, there are salads and three different types of falafel, with soups and stews offered in winter - fresh-fruit juices or craft beers may accompany.
 The place tends to throng on warm evenings, when punters are drawn in by its terrace, decent music selection and superlative cocktails.

 The owner of this little bar-cum-restaurant spent years living in Japan, before moving to world-food mecca New York, and finally, returning with his Japanese partner to Zagreb, equipped with culinary expertise; but he’ll be more than happy to tell you that himself, in elaborate, gesticulated detail.
-Eat at Gyoza once and you’re a welcome guest, eat there twice and you’re a friend – eat there three times, and you might even get to sit in the out-of-bounds room downstairs.
+Eat at Gyoza once and you’re a welcome guest, eat there twice and you’re a friend.
 The menu is small and specialised, and each meal – whether it be glass-noodles with prawns, or the Saturday special ramen – is prepared exactly as it would be in an izakaya bar in Tokyo.
 As its name suggests, the star of the show is the gyoza, traditional little parcels packed with grated meats or vegetables, which, when dipped in soy sauce, taste salty, fragrant, and fresh.
 It’s not fine dining – don’t expect elaborate sushi platters.
 Instead, you’ll get simple, authentic dishes served up by the friendliest staff in the city.

 It's a bit of a mission from the centre, but O'Hara is worth it.
 Routinely topping foodie lists as one of the best pizza joints in Zagreb, this faux-Irish-pub-cum-Italian-trattoria succeeds on many levels.
 Forget it's location (a no-man's land in the western surburbs of Zagreb) this place sells the best pizza for miles around, matched by a beer menu that matters - there's over 100 bottled varieties and stout and craft beer on tap.